Te Waiohua: History

 Around the 1730s and 1740s, Waiohua fought battles against Ngāti Pāoa to the south (based in the western Hauraki Plains Ngāti Pāoa) and Te Taoū of Ngāti Whātua (then located around the Kaipara Harbour).
 Te Taoū sacked Waiohua settlements such as Maungakiekie and Māngere.
 Around 1741, the paramount chief of Te Waiohua, Kiwi Tāmaki, was killed in battle at Paruroa (Great Muddy Creek in Titirangi) by Te Taoū/Ngāti Whātua chief Te Waha-akiaki, in response to Kiwi Tāmaki killing several members of Te Taoū treacherously.
 Ngāti Whātua became the major influential force on the Auckland isthmus from then until the early 1800s.
 In the 1750s, many remaining members of Waiohua settled among Waikato Tainui to the south, in locations such as Drury, Pōkeno and Papakura, while others intermarried with Ngāti Whātua.

 In around 1765, the Waikato-based refugees of Waiohua returned to Manukau, and are now known as Ngāti Te Ata Waiohua and Te Ākitai Waiohua.
 Members of Waiohua (Ngāti Te Ata) who intermarried with Te Taoū re-adopted the name Ngā Oho, and today are a hapū of Ngāti Whātua Ōrākei.
 Te Ākitai Waiohua began to resettle the southern rohe of Waiohua up to Ōtāhuhu.
 By the 1790s, Ngāti Whātua and Waiohua allied forces against Ngāti Pāoa who were settling along the Tāmaki River.
 In the 1820s during the Musket Wars, Ngāti Whatua, Ngāti Te Ata Waiohua and Te Ākitai Waiohua relocated to the Waikato under the protection of Pōtatau Te Wherowhero, returning in 1835.
 During the 1840s, Waiohua descendant tribes returned to their papakāinga (settlements) at Ihumātao, Pūkaki, Papahinu and Waimahia, while Ngāti Whātua Ōrākei moved their main settlement from Māngere/Onehunga to Ōrākei on the Waitematā Harbour.

 In 1863 due to fears of the Māori King Movement and invasion, Governor George Grey ordered the eviction of all Māori in the Manukau harbour and South Auckland area who did not swear an oath to the Queen and give up arms.
 Many Waiohua-descendant tribes felt that there was no choice but to leave for the Waikato, due to their shared ties with the Waikato Tainui tribes.
 While leaving for the Waikato, Te Ākitai Waiohua rangatira Ihaka Takaanini was arrested alongside his family by his former neighbour Marmaduke Nixon, and accused of being a rebel.
 While taken hostage at Rakino Island, Ihaka Takaanini died.
 Days after the announcement, the Crown began the Invasion of the Waikato.
 After the invasion, much of the Waiohua tribes' land was confiscated, subdivided and sold to British immigrants.

-Descendent iwi and hapū and marae
+Descendant iwi and hapū and marae

 Many iwi and hapū trace their lineage back to Waiohua, including: